 CIRIDI’s three cross-cutting themes of gender, environmental sustainability, and governance were all integrated into the Argentina workshop series.
 In addition to encouraging balanced participant gender representation, the workshops covered relevant social impact assessment topics.
 Environmental sustainability was a primary theme of the workshop series, which built the capacity within government to implement environmental policies and to assess the environmental aspects of mine closure.
 Lastly, the workshops addressed governance by directly building capacity within government to effectively develop and implement mine closure regulations and policies.

 The February 2019 Argentina mine closure training workshop series was very positively received.
 Participants found that their knowledge of international closure policies, leading practices and environmental and social impact assessment was significantly deepened during the workshop.
-The workshop series received from Diario Once, La Opinión, Agencia de Noticias Mineras Santa Cruz, and Conciencia Minerea.
+The workshop series received coverage from Diario Once, La Opinión, Agencia de Noticias Mineras Santa Cruz, and Conciencia Minera.

 Leading Practices in Mine Closure and Environmental and Social Impact Assessment – Río Gallegos, Santa Cruz

 On February 18, 19 and 20, CIRDI’s learning program and the Ministry of Production, Secretariat of Mining delivered the first of its February 2019 training workshops in Río Gallegos, Santa Cruz.
 This workshop covered leading practices in mine closure and environmental and social impact assessment (ESIA), and was attended by members of the Argentinian mining authority, other provincial agencies, the private sector, and universities.